octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.2.3 - 2024-05-01 =
+* Don't continue to process data from Street if no 'pagination' data found in response as this should always be present and suggests an error has occured
+* Added the ability to sort the imports table by format, last ran and next due date

 = 2.2.2 - 2024-04-25 =
 * Added filter to automatic imports table to filter by active, inactive, format and running now.
 Useful when there are lots of imports setup